New York City

 We both did a five beer flight for $28.
 We thought the beers were interesting, but none really blew us away.
 While we were at the brew pub we started checking out zillow to see what kind of prices apartments were going for in the area.
 We found a few condos we fell in love with, but as much as we'd probably like it, moving to NYC full time is not in our future.

-Eli's Facebook post from the brew pub attracted a lot of attention and it looks like a few different friends we haven't seen in a while are going to be in town while we're here; hopefully we'll be able to connect.
+Eli's Facebook post from the brew pub attracted a lot of attention and it looks like a bunch of different friends we haven't seen in a while are going to be in town while we're here; hopefully we'll be able to connect.

 Still some beautiful details left in the subway stations.